Silvano315/Stroke_Prediction/README.md

 - bmi: body mass index
 - smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
 - stroke: 1 if the patient had a stroke or 0 if not

-### Description
-[TO DO] General description about this dataset, number of patients and features.

 ## Methods